Cover Your Bases: How to Minimize the Sequencing Coverage in DNA Storage Systems: Abstract

 \section{Abstract}

-Although the expenses associated with DNA sequencing have been rapidly decreasing, the current cost stands at roughly \$1.3K/TB, which is dramatically more expensive than reading from existing archival storage solutions today.
-In this work, we aim to reduce not only the cost but also the latency of DNA storage by studying the \textit{\textbf{DNA coverage depth problem}}, which aims to reduce the required number of reads to retrieve information from the storage system.
-Under this framework, our main goal is to understand how to optimally pair an error-correcting code with a given retrieval algorithm to minimize the sequencing coverage depth, while guaranteeing retrieval of the information with high probability.
-Additionally, we study the DNA coverage depth problem under the random-access setup.
+Although the expenses associated with DNA sequencing have been rapidly decreasing, the current cost of sequencing information stands at roughly \$120/GB, which is dramatically more expensive than reading from existing archival storage solutions today.
+In this work, we aim to reduce not only the cost but also the latency of DNA storage by initiating the study of the \textit{\textbf{DNA coverage depth problem}}, which aims to reduce the required number of reads to retrieve information from the storage system.
+Under this framework, our main goal is to understand the effect of error-correcting codes and retrieval algorithms on the required sequencing coverage depth.
+We establish that the expected number of reads that are required for information retrieval is minimized when the channel follows a uniform distribution.
+We also derive upper and lower bounds on the probability distribution of this number of required reads and provide a comprehensive upper and lower bound on its expected value.
+We further prove that for a noiseless channel and uniform distribution, MDS codes are optimal in terms of minimizing the expected number of reads.
+Additionally, we study the DNA coverage depth problem under the random-access setup, in which the user aims to retrieve just a specific information unit from the entire DNA storage system.
+We prove that the expected retrieval time is at least $k$ for $[n,k]$ MDS codes as well as for other families of codes.
+Furthermore, we present explicit code constructions that achieve expected retrieval times below $k$ and evaluate their performance through analytical methods and simulations.
+Lastly, we provide lower bounds on the maximum expected retrieval time.
+Our findings offer valuable insights for reducing the cost and latency of DNA storage.